 Apply a pre-emergent herbicide when soil temperatures reach 55 degrees Fahrenheit.
 This will prevent summer annual weeds like crabgrass and goosegrass from plaguing your lawn and garden.
 If you notice any current weeds, control them with a post-emergent herbicide.
 Centipede is sensitive to herbicides with 2,4-D, dicamba, MCPP and MSMA.
 Use a post-emergent herbicide with Atrazine as its active ingredient.

 Apply a systemic fungicide at a preventive rate to keep disease from taking hold of your lawn.
-You may begin to see circular patches of brown or dead grass as your centipede begins to green up.
+You may begin to see disease outbreaks as your centipede begins to green up.
+Apply a systemic fungicide for treatment.
 Do not apply fertilizer until you’ve applied a systemic fungicide at a curative rate and your grass has recovered.

 Centipede should be kept at a mowing height of 1.5–2 inches.
 When mowing, never remove more than 1/3 of the leaf blade.
 If you remove more than that, you will stress the grass and it may go brown for a short time.
 If you are returning from vacation, you may have to mow multiple times to get the grass back to the desired height.
 Wait about three to five days between each mowing.
 Again, don’t mow below 1.5 inches.

 Do not overwater the grass.
 Centipede only needs about one inch of water weekly.
 Water for longer periods of time, less frequently, and in the early morning hours.
 Take rainfall into consideration.